biojava/biojava.github.io/wiki/BioJava:CookBook:DP:PairWise2.md

 It requires BioJava 1.5, so for testing purposes the biojava-live needs to be downloaded from the cvs.

-The idea of these deterministic aproaches is to maintain a matrix representation of an edit graph, which covers the operation insert, delete, replace and gap extension (insert and delete are gap openings in the query or the target sequence, respectively).
+The idea of these deterministic approaches is to maintain a matrix representation of an edit graph, which covers the operation insert, delete, replace and gap extension (insert and delete are gap openings in the query or the target sequence, respectively).
 By dynamic programing